scienmanas/Portfolio/Frontend/public/blogs/google-oauth/content/content.md

   />
 </div>

-Now, u need to understand the flow of oAuth.
+Now, you need to understand the flow of oAuth.
 1. The user clicks on the login button.
 2. The user is redirected to the oAuth provider's login page.
 3. The user logs in and gives permission to the application.